10 Broadway shows, 3 national tours, 2 platinum selling bands, and 2 professional ballet companies.

 Owner / Vocal and Theatre Instructor

 Jason graduated Magna Cum Laude from Shenandoah University with a Bachelors of Fine Arts in Music Theatre and received the Cecilia award for vocal excellence.
 He immediately moved to New York City and over the course of 18 years starred in 8 Broadway shows including Jekyll & Hyde, Hair, Jesus Christ Superstar, Footloose, Grease and The Rocky Horror Picture Show and was known as "one of the most alluring voices on Broadway".
-In Las Vegas, he sang with rock royalty Brian May and Roger Taylor of Queen.
+In Las Vegas, he sang and worked extensively with rock royalty Brian May and Roger Taylor of Queen.
 He has toured the world performing with shows, bands, and symphony orchestras.
 He has appeared on Law & Order and Law & Order: SVU and been voice-over talent for Rockstar Video Games and many cartoons.
-He is the composer, lyricist and librettist of the musicals Goodbye, Dali! and Imposter as well as co-author of the rock musical The Existents.
+He is the composer, lyricist and librettist of the musicals Goodbye, Dali!, Imposter, and That Kid Dylan! as well as co-author of the rock musical The Existents.

 As an educator, Jason has been teaching vocal and acting lessons as well as being an audition coach for the past 15 years.
-He's worked with and studied under Tony Award winning directors and choreographers such as Twyla Tharp, Christopher Ashley, and Jeff Calhoun.
+He's worked with and studied under Tony Award winning directors and choreographers such as Twyla Tharp, Christopher Ashley, John Rando and Jeff Calhoun and award winning composers/song writers such as Charles Strouse, Kander & Ebb, Jim Steinman, Frank Wildhorn, Tom Jones & Harvey Schmidt.
 His students have also gone on to perform on Broadway and in National Tours.

 Nicole Assaad started dancing ballet at age 8 at the Patel Conservatory.
 After a year, she moved to All American Classical Ballet School in Tampa, Florida where she received training from Julio Montano and Gisell Durand.